kostasroumo/HLS/README.md

                   }

-We make the function with HLS with following constrains:
+We implement  this function via HLS  on hardware under the  following conditions:

   -  1. The circuit interface will include two separate memory interfaces of 16bit each , **1R1W**.